giantswarm/docs/src/content/getting-started/secure-your-app/_index.md

 ## Step 1: Understand the security baseline

 By default the clusters come with a `restricted` set of policies.
-You can read more about which policies are part of the `restricted` set in the [upstream documentation](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted).
+You can read more about which policies are part of the `restricted` set in the [our documentation]({{< relref "/vintage/advanced/security/security-policy-enforcement/#default-policies" >}}).
 The `restricted` set of policies are applied to all the namespaces in the cluster.

 As brief summary, the `restricted` set of policies includes: